-You’re one crunch away from feeling like your stomach is fully on fire and, yet, it somehow has this feel-good pain you come back for time and time again.
+You’re one crunch away from feeling like your stomach is fully on fire, yet it somehow has this feel-good pain you come back for time and time again.
 You’re sprinting as fast as you can to the finish line of a road race.
 Your chest feels like it might blow up.
 Your throat is stinging.
 Your legs are going numb.
 But something about it feels good.

 So what’s happening?